adamcharnock/mate3/README.md

 After this you should be able to run the `mate3` command.

+## Background info you probably should know ...

+Reading this will help you understand this libary and how to interact with your Mate.

+### Modbus

+Hopefully, you don't need to worry about Modbus at all - this library should abstract that away for you.
+The key thing to note is that Modbus is a communication protocol, and this library works by interacting with the Mate3 physical devices using synchronous messages.
+So:

+- The information isn't 'live' - it's only the latest state since we last read the values.
+Generally, you should be calling `read` or `write` before/after any operation you make.
+- Don't over-communicate!
+If you start doing too many `read`s or `write`s you might brick the Modbus interface of your Mate (requiring a reboot to fix).
+As a rule of thumb, you probably don't want to be reading more frequently than once per second (and even then, preferably only specific fields, and not the whole lot).
+Since it's a communication protocol (and it's not actually clear what the latency is inherent in the Mate), there's not much point reading faster that this anyway.
+- Given the above, you might want to use the caching options in the `Mate3Client`, which can allow you to completely avoid interacting with/bricking your Mate while you're developing code etc. It's really tedious having to restart it every time your have a bug in your code.
+- Weird things happen when encoding stuff into Modbus.
+Hopefully you'll never notice this, but if you see things where your `-1` is appearing as `65535` then yeh, that may be it.

+### SunSpec & Outback & Modbus

+You can check out the details of how Outback implements Modbus in [./mate3/sunspec/doc](./mate3/sunspec/doc), but the key things to note are:

+- SunSpec is a generic Modbus implementation for distributed energy systems include e.g. solar.
+There's a bunch of existing definitions for what e.g. charge controllers, inverters, etc. should be.
+- Outback use these, but they have their own additional information they include - which they refer to as 'configuration' definitions (generally as that's where the writeable fields live i.e. things you can change).
+Generally, when you're using this library you might see e.g. `charge_controller.config.absorb_volts`.
+Here the `charge_controller` is the SunSpec block, and we add on a special `config` field which is actually a pointer to the Outback configuration block.
+This is to try to abstract away the implementation details so you don't have to worry about their being multiple charge controller things, etc.

+### Pseudo-glossary

+Words are confusing.
+For now, take the below as a rough guide:
+  - `Field` - this is a definition of a field e.g. `absorb_volts` is `Uint16` with units of `"Volts"` etc.
+  - `Model` - This is generally referring to a specific Modbus 'block' - which is really just a collection of fields that are generally aligned to a specific device e.g. an inverter model will have an output KWH field, which a charge controller model won't.
+(Again, it's confusing here as Outback generally have two models per device.)
+In the case above `charge_controller` represents one (SunSpec) model, and `charge_controller.config` another (Outback) model.
+  - `Device` - this is meant to represent a physical device and is basically our way of wrapping the Outback config model with the SunSpec one.
+  - `FieldValue` - this is kind of like a `Field` but with data (read from Modbus) included i.e. "the value of the field".
+It includes some nice things too like auto-scaling variables ('cos floats aren't a thing) and simple `read` or `write` APIs.

+## More documentation?

+At this stage, it doesn't exist - the best documentation is the code, or [the examples](./examples).
+A few other quick tips:

+- Turn intellisense on!
+There's a bunch of typing in this library, so it'll make your life much easier e.g. for finding all the fields accessible from your charge controller, etc.
+- [./mate3/sunspec/models.py](./mate3/sunspec/models.py) has all of the key definitions for every model, including all the fields (each of which has name/units/description/etc.).
+Error flags and enums are properly defined there too.

 ## Using the library

 More documentation is needed, but you can get a pretty code idea from [./examples/getting_started.py](./examples/getting_started.py), copied (somewhat) below.